Shopify/polaris/UNRELEASED.md

 ### Enhancements

 - [ColorPicker] Add an inset box-shadow to make it easier to see the draggers ([#4948](https://github.com/Shopify/polaris-react/pull/4948))
 - Tightened up the Navigation component UI density. ([#4874](https://github.com/Shopify/polaris-react/pull/4874))
 - Updated the Navigation IA ([#4902](https://github.com/Shopify/polaris-react/pull/4902))
 - Added new `duplicateRootItem` prop to a Navigation Section to support new mobile Navigation IA ([#4902](https://github.com/Shopify/polaris-react/pull/4902))
 - Updated mobile behaviour of Navigation to only show one sub-section at a time ([#4902](https://github.com/Shopify/polaris-react/pull/4902))
+- Remove the icon from FooterHelp and recommend using `removeUnderline` for links in the footer ([#4982](https://github.com/Shopify/polaris-react/pull/4982))

 ### Bug fixes